 With that in place … dang, the defending champs are good.

-Confidence in place with space to fire, Udonis Haslem hit 8 of 9 shots in the win on his way toward 16 points, daggers that he probably could have hit with the proverbial blindfold on.
+Confidence in place with space to fire, Udonis Haslem hit 8-9 shots in the win on his way toward 16 points, daggers that he probably could have hit with the proverbial blindfold on.
 Norris Cole emerged from a frustrating first four games of the series to hit two of three from the field, including a dagger of a three-pointer in the fourth quarter, while the team’s defense remained active and springy throughout.
 This was a game Indiana could have won, but this was also a win that Miami earned.

 James, as you’d hope for and as we’ve come to expect, was the catalyst.
 The MVP made half his shots, hitting for 30 points, eight rebounds and six assists in over 44 minutes.
 There were no highlights on Thursday, just effective work in an area of the court that left Indiana’s defense all a-quiverin’.
 And with each measured, steady 17-footer that James hit, his teammates grew in confidence.
 While the Pacers – mindful that LeBron could do this for 58 minutes if the task called for it – just could not get over the task at hand on the other end.
 Miami’s suddenly active, sometimes double-teaming defense, aided in that cause.

 At some point, though, trust takes over.
-The Pacers were led astray on Thursday, moved out of their comfort zone in the second half by a Heat team that believed it could do no wrong.
+The Pacers were led astray on Thursday, moved out of its comfort zone in the second half by a Heat team that believed it could do no wrong.
 Saturday evening will give Indiana a chance to tie the series and extend the Conference finals to a Game 7, and this squad is more than capable of doing as much and moving on from there.